-A piano that is in serious need of a mechanical overhaul, but looks nice externally, may be of no use to someone looking for a reliable practice instrument but may be fine for someone looking for a “show piano” such as in a model home, or even as a prop in a stage play.
+A piano that is in serious need of a mechanical overhaul, but looks nice externally, may have no value to someone looking for a reliable practice instrument but may be quite desirable for someone looking for a “show piano” such as in a model home, or as a prop in a stage play.
 If I’ve clarified anything with this essay (which is debatable), it’s that there is no quick, easy answer to the question, “What’s my piano worth?”

 So, how much is your piano worth?
-Perhaps the simplest answer is, “They highest price you can get someone to pay for it”, but then, that’s always been true of…well, everything, hasn’t it?
+Perhaps the simplest answer is, “The highest price you can get someone to pay for it”, but then, that’s always been true of…well, everything, hasn’t it?

-I hope the above is of some use to you if you’re trying to get a value for your piano.
+I hope the above is of some use to you if you’re trying to get a valuation for your piano.

 Until next time, thanks for reading.